 There are no limitations, restrictions or blackout dates on standard MileagePlus awards, and miles won’t expire as long as there is activity on your account, it’s not in default, and your annual fee is paid.

 They’ve also got a low-fare guarantee, so if you find the flight for less, they’ll refund the difference and give you 20% off your next purchase.

-Cardmembers (and a companion) check their first bag free when flying United and Continental-operated flights, a savings of up to $50 per person round trip.
+Cardmembers (and a companion) are able to check their first bag free when flying United and Continental-operated flights, a savings of up to $50 per person round-trip.

 You also get priority boarding privileges, meaning no scampering to be first in line.

 While you wait, you can also enjoy the United Club free of charge (2 passes/year), which typically offer free Wi-Fi, complimentary beer, wine, and spirits, and free breakfast and snacks.

 United MileagePlus Explorer also comes with a primary auto rental collision damage waiver, along with travel protection benefits.